• Skip to primary navigation

 How often do you begin building a site only to discover the images you need are not ready?

-It’s rather like building the window frames of a new house until the glass panes become available.
+It’s like building the window frames of a new house until the glass panes become available.
+It’s important to get the placeholder images so you can make all the necessary HTML and CSS tweaks needed as part of the layout. 🪟

 Adding image to WordPress dummy template